tielyrr/Fujita-Lab--Project/README.md

 # Future Work
 - This code was written, to the best of my ability, with RAM and speed in mind.
 I believe some optimization could improve the speed.
 - Use BUSCO for annotations rather than the GFFs for more reliable and uniform data.
-- Find a way to quickly get window information written to sql.
-Adding windows of 3kb, 10kb, 50kb, and 500kb exponentially raised the process time, so we only included the 100kb windows for now.
-- Tying in with the previous point, find a way to do the initial bulk upload of data quickly and efficiently, possibly with a bulk insert.
 - Fix small bug in class parse_upload() functions: igs, introns.
 Leaves small bits of invalid data that is insignificant to our analyses, but it would be nice to not have to delete them.